-The CHURS projects explore the conflicting and cooperative aspects of expressive cultures and their symbolic forms.
-These projects also pursue both internal and external approaches to the cultural turn in historical studies in that they seek explore the nature of past cultures and the work of past and present historians in that field – they are, therefore, endeavours in both cultural history and the history of cultural history.
+This project explores the conflicting and cooperative aspects of expressive cultures and their symbolic forms.
+This project also pursues both internal and external approaches to the cultural turn in historical studies in that they seek explore the nature of past cultures and the work of past and present historians in that field – they are, therefore, endeavours in both cultural history and the history of cultural history.

 Professor Graham Black's responsibilities incorporate teaching, research and consultancy (in a private capacity).
 He is currently exploring the issue of how best to evaluate history museums in the 21st century.

 Professor Black also teaches on the MA Museum and Heritage Management course, and is responsible for the year-long module on Presentation Management, covering visitor studies, marketing and audience development, visitor services, learning and interpretation.
 He also supervises and marks MA theses and acts as Admissions Tutor for the course.

 - Graham Black, 'Museums, memory and history', Cultural and Social History, 8 (2011), .
 415-427.

 - Amy Fuller, 'Rebel With A Cause?
 From Traitor Prince To Exemplary Martyr: Sor Juana Inés De La Cruz's Representation Of San Hermenegildo', European Review Of History: Revue Europeenne D'histoire, , 16 (2009), 893-910.

 - Amy Fuller, 'Sor Juana's El Divino Narciso: The Gospel According To Ovid?'
 Fuller A, Latin And The Vernacular', In B. Taylor B and A. Coroleu Lletget (eds.), Renaissance Iberia III, Ovid From The Middle Ages To The Baroque, (Manchester University Press, 2008).